About the Michigan Genomics Initiative

 For IRB applications, please reference MGI HUM00071298.

-De-Identified data and genomic data requests on their own are pre-approved by the MGI committee, and do not need a specific letter or commitment to submit to IRB.
-Biospecimen requests and re-contact of MGI patients will need MGI committee approvals.
+De-Identified data and genomic data requests on their own are pre-approved by the MGI committee and do not need a specific letter or commitment to submit to IRB.
+Biospecimen requests and re-contact of MGI patients will need Precision Health MGI Access Committee approval.